patrickt999/Cybersecurity/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Damn Vulnerable Web Application.

-Load balancing ensures that the application will be highly AVAILABLE, in addition to restricting REQUESTS to the network.
+Load balancing ensures that the application will be highly AVAILABLE, in addition to restricting REQUESTS to the network. \
-- _What aspect of security do load balancers protect?_<br/>
-network infrastructure, application server availability<br/>
+The aspects of security that load balancers protect are network infrastructure and application server availability. \
-* _What is the advantage of a jump box?_<br/>
-you can configure your jump box to run lightweight Docker containers that can be used to distribute software, versus having to install software directly on a host machine
+The advantage of a jump box is that you can configure your jump box to run lightweight Docker containers that can be used to distribute software, versus having employees install software directly on a host machine.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the LOGS and SYSTEM TRAFFIC.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the LOGS and SYSTEM TRAFFIC. \
-- _What does Filebeat watch for?_<br/>
- logs, changes to the file system<br/>
+Filebeat watches for log files, changes to the file system. \
-* _What does Metricbeat record?_<br/>
-aspects of a system that tell analysts about machine health
+Metricbeat records aspects of a system that tell analysts about machine health.

 The configuration details of each machine may be found below.